Frederick Hobday

-Sir Frederick Thomas George Hobday (4 November 1869 – 24 June 1939) was an innovative veterinary surgeon who served as President of the Royal Veterinary College 1927 to 1937.
+Sir Frederick Thomas George Hobday (4 November 1869 – 24 June 1939) was a British veterinary surgeon who served as President of the Royal Veterinary College 1927 to 1937.
 The college holds an annual lecture entitled the Frederick Hobday Memorial Address.
 He was the official veterinary surgeon to Queen Alexandra from 1912 to 1939.

 He made major advances to animal anaesthesia and to small animal surgery.
 He also invented a series of thermometers, specific to different animal types.

 The term "to Hobday" a horse, is a treatment for recurrent laryngeal neuropathy in which the left side of the horse's larynx is weak or paralysed, reducing the ability to perform at high speeds and creating the characteristic noise of a "roarer".
 The Hobday procedure involves removal of the horse’s left vocal cord along with two adjacent pouches, to reduce turbulence and noise to improve deep breathing during racing.
 This stems from a practice created by Karl Adolf Gunther but refined by Hobday.